chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 The goal is configure your cluster to as closely follow the traffic spike, with just enough infra, failing some requests and getting a few SLA penalties might actually result in a greater profit.

+DEMO POINT CLICK, CHANGE MIN THINGS TO 1 OF EACH AND DEMONSTRATE PROFIT, EXPLAIN GRAPHS

 Please do feel free to play, may the odds ever be in your favour -->

 ---